 Anti-Deer Fence (2D Scented 2-Strand)

-Low-cost.
-Simple—just 2 strands of energized rope or tape with scent caps baited with apple scent.
-They are tied to the lower strand to attract deer to smell the cap, receive a shock and to thereby imprint them with pain and fear.
+It consists of just 2 strands of energized rope or tape with scent caps baited with apple scent.
+Scent caps are tied to the lower strand to attract deer to smell the cap, receive a shock and to thereby imprint them with pain and fear.

-Works best if installed before the trees are planted--as this trains the local deer to stay out.
+This fence works best if installed before the trees are planted—as this trains the local deer to stay out.

 Points to consider

-- Deer are more likely to go under or over this fence than netting or 3D fences.
+- Deer are more likely to go under or over this fence compared to electric netting or 3D fences.